 28. A person employed to do any act for another or to represent another in dealings with third person is called:

 a) Servant

+b) Labour

-- b) Labour - c) Agent
+c) Agent

 d) Soverign

 Ans: c) Agent

 29. An agent is bound to render proper account to on demand:

-- a.
+a.
 His principal

-- b.
+b.
 Sub-agent

-- c.
+c.
 Creditor

-- d.
+d.
 Share holders

 (Ans: a) his principal)

-- 30. Factor is a
+30. Factor is a agent:

-- a) del-credere agent
+a) del-credere agent

-- b) mercantile agent.
+b) mercantile agent.

-- c) commission agent
+c) commission agent

-- d) intending agent.
+d) intending agent.

-- Ans: b) mercantile agent
+Ans: b) mercantile agent

-$\diamond \diamond \diamond \diamond$

-agent:

-MULTIPLE CHOICE QUESTIONS-FOR PRACTICE
+MULTIPLE CHOICE QUESTIONS-FOR PRACTICE MODULE III

-(Unit 11 to 15)

 1. Guarantee is given for series of transactions

 a) implied guarantee

 b) general and continuous guarantee

 c) continuous guarantee

 d) general guarantee

 2. The person to whom the guarantee is given is called

-- a) debtor
+a) debtor

-- b) creditor
+b) creditor

-- c) third party
+c) third party

-- d) surety
+d) surety

 3. A contract of indemnity may be called as:

-- a.
+a.
 Quasi contracts

-- b.
+b.
 Contingent contracts

-- c.
+c.
 Good contracts

-- d.
+d.
 None of the above.

 4. A contract to perform the promise, or discharge the liability of a third person in case of his default is called as:

-- a.
+a.
 Contract of guarantee

-- b.
+b.
 Contract of agency

-- c.
+c.
 Contract of bailment

-- d.
+d.
 Contract of indemnity

 5. In a contract of indemnity there are:

-- a.
+a.
 Two parties

-- b.
+b.
 Three parties

-- c.
+c.
 Four parties

-- d.
+d.
 None of the above

 6. The person in respect of whose default the guarantee is given is called:

-- a.
+a.
 The creditor

-- b.
+b.
 The surety

-- c.
+c.
 The principal debtor

-- d.
+d.
 None of the above

 7. On whose request the surety should give the guarantee:

-- a.
+a.
 At the request of the principal

-- b.
+b.
 At the request of the banker

-- c.
+c.
 At the request of the debtor

-- d.
+d.
 At the request of the creditor